rocks1997/Tally-TDL/README.md

 # Tally-TDL
-Some useful TDL for tally prime
+Some useful TDLs for Tally Prime for accountants.